-For the years 2018-2021, the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) has granted an amount of more than 0.5 million Euro for a new research project, directed by Prof. Hans Ulrich Vogel, Chair of Chinese History and Society, Department of Chinese Studies (Institute of Asian and Oriental Studies, Faculty of Humanities) of Eberhard Karls Universität Tübingen.
+In 2018 the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) has granted an amount of more than 0.5 million Euro for a new three-year research project, directed by Prof. Hans Ulrich Vogel, Chair of Chinese History and Society, Department of Chinese Studies (Institute of Asian and Oriental Studies, Faculty of Humanities) of Eberhard Karls Universität Tübingen.
 After the completion of the three-year period in 2021 the project was further extended to 2024.

 Three important historical actors discussed in this project, from left to right Johann Adam Schall von Bell, Georgius Agricola and Xu Guangqi.